Follow us on networks

 The researchers found that there was a weak but significant correlation between the rate of orgasms and the number of offspring.
 However, once environmental factors were taken into account, that connection disappeared.

 There also didn't seem to be a genetic connection between orgasm rate and fertility rates.
-According to this study, the ability (or inability) to reach orgasm did not sufficiently affect fertility.
+According to this study, the ability (or inability) to orgasm did not sufficiently affect fertility.

 Foreplay and male fertility